 This video intercom system allows users to connect room-to-room, home-to-home, and even mobile-to-home.
 With the power of Alexa and a touch screen that is exceedingly user-friendly, the Nucleus truly has it all and is the perfect addition to any smart home.

 This wireless home intercom system by Hosmart is an affordable option.
 Although it does not offer video features, it does provide up to 10 hours of monitoring at one time.
 The Hosmart intercom provides users with crystal clear audio and a conference call mode so that you can communicate with more than one substation at once.
 This system also allows you to add a wireless intercom doorbell system as well as portable walkie-talkies.
-The Hosmart is one of the most affordable home intercom options on the market, with a price tag of only $69.99 for a starter kit.
+The Hosmart is one of the most affordable home intercom options on the market.

 Best Wireless Home Intercom System